 We grew out of the campaign to open up the “CFC” to a much broader range of charities in the early 1980s.
 At that time, only about 30 very large, long established national and international charities could participate in the CFC.
 This hurt many charities and limited the giving choices of federal and military employees.

 When the CFC was opened up in 1985, a small group of people involved in this campaign created the Fair Share Committee to help the newly admitted charities promote their work among CFC donors.
 The Fair Share Committee became Charitable Choices.

 One of the founders of Charitable Choices, who continues as its director, is Tim Saasta.
 In addition to working for the coalition that opened up the CFC in the 1980s, Saasta has worked for several nonprofit organizations and foundations that work on issues involving poverty and inequality in this country.
-He has written and edited numerous publications about ways of combatting poverty, many of which are on the DiaristProject.org website.
+He has written and edited numerous publications about ways of combatting poverty, many of which are on the DiaristProject.com website.
 He has written articles and columns about poverty, charity and philanthropy for many publications, including The Nation, The Washington Post, New York Times and National Civic Review.

 Charitable Choices Guides to Charities

 For many years Charitable Choices has published easy-to-use guides to charities that are part of the CFC.
 Our guides give each charity the same opportunity to tell potential donors about its work.

 Federal employees and many other donors use and appreciate them.

 “Thank you so much for mailing your guide to us,” wrote the Bachmanns from Alexandria, VA.
 “We used it for years when we were Federal Government employees….”

 “Thank you for compiling this list of charities,” wrote Enjoli DeGrassse of Silver Spring, MD.
 “I was able to quickly read your listing and contact the charity I wanted to donate to.
 It saved me time and effort and I know my donation is going to a cause I support.”